ajfriesen/ajfriesen.com/content/en/authors/admin/_index.md

 # - Visitors
 ---

-I am living and working in Colgone (Germany) as a Systems Architect.
+I am living and working in Cologne (Germany) as a Systems Architect.
-At work I am creating high available infrastructure with technoligies like Kubernets, AWS, Terraform and a lot more.
+At work I am creating high available infrastructure with technologies like Kubernetes, AWS, Terraform and a lot more.

 When not working I am using my free time to learn Golang which is powering all these awesome tools.